 An Arts Festival in Residence

-ArtsHouse will bring some of the UK’s best professional theatre productions to the heart of Caterham with a fresh, innovative programme featuring awarding-winning productions from the Edinburgh Festival, the Brighton Fringe and festivals across the U.K.
+ArtsHouse brings some of the UK’s best professional theatre productions to the heart of Caterham with a fresh, innovative programme featuring awarding-winning productions from the Edinburgh Festival, the Brighton Fringe and festivals across the U.K.

 ArtsHouse performances and workshops are open to everybody, providing a new hub for theatre audiences in Surrey and Kent who are keen to see cutting edge, professional work in the local area.
 Caterham School’s brand-new Centre for the Performing Arts offers the perfect home for ArtsHouse.
 We have a brand new, fully kitted 80 seat studio theatre and our 300 seat theatre space which will both host this exciting and diverse programme.
 An ongoing programme of performances and workshops will run throughout the year providing a variety of genres and styles.